Books for current Author Talks

 Performance Poetry Deep Dive: 6-8 sessions beginning with creative development and moving into poem construction, editing techniques and performative tools with optional outcomes being- Class Performance/Poetry Slam Competition/Recorded poems published as online album.
 (Two full days)

 Speaking: Joel also speaks about any topic you are after at school graduations, assemblies, chapels, etc. See the Speaking page for more topical info.

 Note: Each of these incursions are based on ONE class (approx. 25 students or less).
 Multiply number of classes to determine length of incursion time- i.e. For three different Year 11 English class groups doing POETRY ESSENTIALS Joel would need to be in the school for 6-7 full days; for four different year 8 English class groups doing POETRY BASICS Joel would need to be in the school for four days.
 These classes may be spread out as class timetables dictate for less interruption.

-Cost: Pricing is worked out on a school by school basis but generally follows ASA rates.
-Please contact email@example.com to enquire and Joel will then put you onto the right people at BOOKEDOUT to make it happen.
+Cost: Pricing is worked out with Joel's speaker agency BOOKED OUT, but first contact Joel with your enquiry at firstname.lastname@example.org.
+Joel will then put you onto the right people at BOOKEDOUT to make it happen.

 Lesson 1: Poetry Performance and Toolbox